FOREX-Yen surges as Bank of Japan disappoints

 The Japanese government unveiled a surprisingly large 28 trillion yen ($267.58 billion) stimulus package on Wednesday but sources told Reuters on Thursday that the government package contains direct fiscal spending of only 7 trillion yen, also likely to disappoint investors.

-The dollar was half a percent lower against a basket of its peers at 96.289, having hit set a 2-week low at 96.216.
-The euro gained 0.3 percent to $1.1097 and another currency whose central bank has been acting aggressively, the Swiss franc, 0.6 percent to 0.9747 francs per dollar.
-(Additional reporting by Masayuki Kitano in Singapore and Lisa Twaronite in Tokyo; Editing by Tom Heneghan)
+Burdened by the yen fall, the dollar was half a percent lower against a basket of its peers at 96.289 having hit set a 2-week low at 96.216.
+The euro edged up 0.2 percent to $1.1097.
+(Additional reporting by Masayuki Kitano in Singapore and Lisa Twaronite in Tokyo; Editing by Alison Williams)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan